Yorkana, Pennsylvania

 Yorkana is a borough in York County, Pennsylvania, United States.
 The population was 236 at the 2020 census.
 It is a linear town, spread along Mt.
-Pisgah Road which is called Main Street in town.
-The borough includes several dozen houses, two churches, and a few businesses.
+Pisgah Road, which is called Main Street in town.
+It is part of the York–Hanover metropolitan area.
+The borough includes several dozen houses, two churches, a local fire company, and a few businesses.